MojoliciousDotIO/mojolicious.io/blog/2018/12/13/taking-on-roles/index.markdown

   bio: briandfoy
   description: Need a little extra in your class?
 ---
 In my previous Advent article, I created [higher-order promises](/blog/2018/12/03/higher-order-promises/) and showed you how to use them.
-I didn't show you the magic of how they work, so now I'll develop another example but from the other direction.
+I didn't show you the magic of how they work.
+Now I'll develop another example but from the other direction.
 ---

 There are times that I want [Mojo::File](https://mojolicious.org/perldoc/Mojo/File) to act a bit differently than it does.
 Often I have a path where I want to combine only the basename with a different directory.
 I end up making `Mojo::File` objects for both and then working with the directory object to get what I want: